MasatoKokubo/debugtrace-sh/README.md

 ### How to use

-* Get the `debugtrace.sh` file with one of the following:
-  * Select `[↓ Code ▼]` -> `Download ZIP` and extract from the downloaded zip file.
-  * Click the latest version of the Assets zip file from [Releases](https://github.com/MasatoKokubo/debugtrace-bash/releases) and extract it from the downloaded zip file.
+* Click the latest version of the `zip` or `tar.gz` from [Releases](https://github.com/MasatoKokubo/debugtrace-bash/releases) and extract `debugtrace.sh` from the downloaded file.
 * Place `debugtrace.sh` in the same directory as the shell scripts to be debugged or in any location.
 * Insert the following into the script for which you want to output the debug log.
   1. `source <directory>/debugtrace.sh` at the beginning of script
-    1. `Debugtrace::enter` at the beginning of scripts and functions
+  2. `Debugtrace::enter` at the beginning of scripts and functions
-    1. `debugtrace::leave` at the end of scripts and functions
+  3. `debugtrace::leave` at the end of scripts and functions
-    1. `debugtrace::leave` just before `return` and `exit`
+  4. `debugtrace::leave` just before `return` and `exit`

   _Example:_
   ```bash